 Predominantly categorized as carnivores, coyotes are omnivores – they tend to eat both plants and animals.
-With about 90% of its meal consisting majorly of meat, the coyote hunts and preys on defenseless and weaker animals like the deer, moose, pigeons, mull, snakes, fish, young water birds, and crustaceans.
+With about 90% of its meal consisting majorly of meat, the coyote hunts and preys on defenseless and weaker animals like deer, moose, pigeons, mull, snakes, fish, young water birds, and crustaceans.
 For centuries, coyotes have been able to adapt and increase their habitat across various environments, even more boldly, areas inhabited by humans.
 Interestingly, they prey on amphibians except for toads because of their foul skin secretion, which wards off predators.
 A pretty fascinating fact is that coyotes kill rattlesnakes to serve as food and protect against vicious attacks on their pups.
 They first deceitfully tease the snake, which then stretches out, allowing the coyotes an excellent angle to clap their jaws against the head of the snake and finally take it out.

 What Eats Coyotes?

-Gray wolves, cougars, American black and grizzly bears, American alligators, large Canada lynx, and golden eagles eat coyotes.
+Gray wolves, cougars, American black and grizzly bears, American alligators, large Canada lynxes, and golden eagles eat coyotes.
 Regardless of its fierce hunting skills, the coyote sure knows its boundaries regarding the food chain.
 Though they appear staunch when dealing with their prey, they are also vulnerable when they contact predators like wolves and cougars, as listed above.

 Coyotes Predators: Wolves

 Being one of the most predominant predators of coyotes, wolves hold the record of being the sole facilitator of a 39% decline in the population of coyotes in the Lamar River Valley during the reintroduction of wolves in the 1990s.
 A study reports a 33% decline in the population of coyotes in the Grand Teton National Park compared to other parks devoid of wolves.
-The later development is in correspondence to predator activities of wolves on coyotes.
+The later development is in correspondence to the predator activities of wolves on coyotes.
 Wolves have an inherent rage for this canine species and tend to kill and eat coyotes whenever the latter trail them for their kills.

 Coyotes Predators: Cougars

 Cougars are wild and large cats belonging to the subfamily Felinae.
 They are renowned as ambush predators, feasting on various prey, with our guest, the coyote, being one of its favorites.
-Cougars have zero tolerance for coyotes but can yield a kill to a pressurizing pack of coyotes – this deprives them of the title of an apex predator.
+Cougars have zero tolerance for coyotes but can yield a kill to a pressurizing pack of coyotes – this deprives them of the title of apex predator.
 They are very good at stalking their prey, which makes them prefer habitats with dense underbrush or hilly areas.
 Other times, the cougar can easily ambush and eat a coyote.

 Coyotes Predators: American Black and Grizzly Bears

 Grizzlies are predominantly found in North America; they belong to the order Carnivora, making them have a digestive system like other carnivores.
 Grizzlies, just like coyotes, are omnivores, and they also eat coyotes.
-Other mammals that fall prey to the grizzly bear include the moose, elk, and the bison, to mention a few.
+Other mammals that fall prey to the grizzly bear include moose, elk, and bison, to mention a few.